Four Downs with Bob Condotta and Adam Jude: Answering four questions after Seahawks’ wild-card loss to the Rams

 1. Was this season a failure for the Seahawks?

 Condotta: That seems really harsh for a team that won 12 games and a division title.
 Those of us who have followed the Seahawks since day one know that would once have been cause for a parade on its own.
 But the bar has been raised the past decade.
 And this is not a young team growing into something but instead a group with pretty veteran players at some key spots.
-Consider that five of the top seven salary cap hits, taking up more than $75 million, were on players over 30.
+Consider that five of the top seven salary-cap hits, taking up more than $75 million, were on players over 30.
 Seattle has a Hall of Fame QB who will turn 33 next year and hasn’t been past the divisional round now in six years.
 That all means the goal this year was the Super Bowl — especially since all Seattle had to do was beat the Giants at home and it would have had home-field advantage.
 For better or worse, the playoffs are where the ultimate legacy of the season is determined.
 If “failure’’ might be too strong, “really disappointing’’ is not.

 Jude: Yes, it was.
 Sure, 12 wins and a division title are nice achievements.
 For most franchises, those alone would qualify a season as a success.
 But the Seahawks under Pete Carroll have created far greater expectations, and they went all-in this season with designs on a deep postseason run.
 Come January, they barely got out of the starting blocks, and once they got going it appeared they were running in quicksand.
 But here’s the main reason why this season is a failure: Do you remember where this team was in early October?
 Do you remember how you felt then about this team, about its quarterback, about its future?
 Anything was possible then.
 Everything was possible then.
 No dream was too big.
 You want another Super Bowl title?
 How about three more?
 You want Russell Wilson to finally get an MVP vote?
 How about all the votes.
 And now?
 How do you feel now?
 Ha, dream on.
 Any sudden exit from the playoffs is going to be a disappointment.
 But for the 2020 Seahawks, that disappointment is even more stark because of their steep and sudden fall; when they thought they were standing on solid concrete, the rug they didn’t know was there was pulled from underneath them.